powsybl/powsybl-core/docs/configuration/modules/componentDefaultConfig.md

 ## Example

-Example: In the configuration below, we define these functionalities:
+In the configuration below, we define these functionalities:
  - A security analysis
  - A description of contingencies
  - A loadflow